remnrem/luna-doc/docs/ref/manipulations.md

 No formal output is given.
 The channels are rescaled internally.
-Any subsequent commands (i.e. including `WRITE` to write a new EDF) will therefore based based on these new header values.
+Any subsequent commands (i.e. including `WRITE` to write a new EDF) will therefore be based on these new header values.

 <h3>Example</h3>